2009 Portuguese legislative election: Electoral system

 Ballot for the district of Setúbal.

 The Assembly of the Republic has 230 members elected to four-year terms.
 Governments do not require absolute majority support of the Assembly to hold office, as even if the number of opposers of government is larger than that of the supporters, the number of opposers still needs to be equal or greater than 116 (absolute majority) for both the Government's Programme to be rejected or for a motion of no confidence to be approved.

 The number of seats assigned to each district depends on the district magnitude.
 The use of the d'Hondt method makes for a higher effective threshold than certain other allocation methods such as the Hare quota or Sainte-Laguë method, which are more generous to small parties.
+Changes to the electoral registration system, approved in 2008, which made registration automatic based on each voter's Identity card, led to a significant increase in the number of registered voters, from 8,9 million in 2005 to 9,5 million in 2009.

 For these elections, and compared with the 2005 elections, the MPs distributed by districts were the following: